api3dao/api3-dao/packages/pool/README.md

 The beneficiaries of the timelocked tokens can withdraw their tokens to this pool contract, where the vesting schedule will be continued.
 The tokens withdrawn to the pool will be able to be staked by their owners to receive voting power, staking rewards and be used as collateral.

+Note that the TimelockManager contract was already deployed and in use before this contract started being developed.
+As a result, this contract had to be developed in a way that conforms to the interface that the already deployed TimelockManager expects, which is not always elegant.
+Any fork of this codebase should refactor or remove this part.

 ### Timelock status update

 During or after the vesting schedule period, the user can update the timelocked tokens status making the newly unlocked tokens available for withdrawal.